-This is a defiantly odd and confidently creepy little film, and as such there's a part of me that wishes you could just see this without knowing anything about it, except that Scarlett Johansson is in it.
-If you're game, then stop reading this now.
+This is a defiantly odd and confidently creepy little film, and as such there's a part of me that wishes you could just see it without knowing anything about it, except that Scarlett Johansson is in it.
+If you're game, then stop reading now.

-Otherwise, because Under the Skin has no interest in spelling much out for us, it may help to know up front that Johansson plays an alien who has come to Earth to harvest men's bodies for food; this is apparently explained in Michael Faber's novel, on which this film is based, and has been at the core of the film's marketing.
+Otherwise, because Under the Skin has no interest in spelling much out for us, it may help to know up front that Johansson plays an alien who has come to Earth to harvest men's bodies for food; this is apparently explained in Michael Faber's novel, on which this film is based, and it's been central to the film's marketing.

-If you did not know this beforehand, you might be impatient with Under the Skin, wondering where the eerie yet slack narrative is going, and what's meant to be taken literally and what is some sort of surreal metaphor.
-(Much of the movie consists of Johansson cruising around Scotland in a plain white van, picking up ordinary Joes strolling down the street, taking them to her extremely dodgy-looking home, and seducing them in an empty black space before leading them to their dooms.)
+If you did not know this beforehand, you might be impatient with Under the Skin, wondering where the eerie yet slack narrative is going, and what is meant to be taken literally vs. what is some sort of surreal metaphor.
+(Much of the movie consists of Johansson cruising around Scotland in a plain white van, picking up ordinary Joes strolling down the street, taking them to her dodgy-looking "home", and seducing them in an empty black space before leading them to their dooms.)

 With its blend of sci fi head trip visuals reminiscent of 2001: A Space Odyssey, quiet UK kitchen sink drama realism, and Hollywood sex symbol Johansson front and center, Under the Skin is one of those polarizing films that seems fast-tracked for cult status.
 Personally, I really liked it.
 Though it could be seen as a distaff version of Nicolas Roeg's David Bowie vehicle The Man Who Fell to Earth (1976), the story, when you come down to it, is so simple as to be obvious: cold-hearted alien comes to our planet and slowly learns what it means to be human.